learning-software-engineering/learning-software-engineering.github.io/Topics/Development_Process/Managing_Environment_Variables_and_Secrets.md

 app.jwtSecret=${JWT_SECRET}
 ```

 If you're still worried about this secret getting into the wrong hands, you can always store an encrypted version of the secret in your environment variable and use a library to decrypt this value when it is needed.
 This will render the secret almost useless, even if a bad actor has access to your environment.
+Read more about this [here](https://www.baeldung.com/java-aes-encryption-decryption).

 ## Switching Environments